kidist-amde/ddro/src/data/download/README.md

-Here’s a cleaner, final version of your sub-README that improves clarity, consistency, and tone while keeping the structure and content intact:

----

 # ⬇️ DDRO Dataset & Model Download Scripts

 This folder contains scripts to download all datasets and pretrained models required for training and evaluating **Direct Document Relevance Optimization (DDRO)**.